nils-mathieu/piscine-rust/module-03.md

 The `allow_value` method either returns `true` or `false` depending on whether a given `value` is allowed or not.

-Create four types, each of those types should implement the `AllowValue` trait.
-Their `allow_value` method should behave in the following ways:
+Create four types, each of those types must implement the `AllowValue` trait.
+Their `allow_value` method must behave in the following ways:

 * `Even` - Returns whether `value` is even.
 * `Odd` - Returns whether `value` is odd.